surge-synthesizer/surge/doc/Dynamic Names, Deactivation and Bipolarity.md

 understand your parameter index, and return the right name.

-Similarly, the `lfoPhaseName` handler which is set up for all LFOs in `SurgePatch.cpp` creates a static handler and assignes it to all the `start_phase` dynamic names to swap Phase and Shuffle text labels based on LFO type.
+Similarly, the `lfoPhaseName` handler which is set up for all LFOs in `SurgePatch.cpp` creates a static handler and assigns it to all the `start_phase` dynamic names to swap Phase and Shuffle text labels based on LFO type.

 ## Dynamic Activation